mikepk/pybald/docs/magic.rst

 Loading Controllers
 -------------------

 Pybald uses a 'controller registry' for keeping track of which classes are to be used as controllers.
 This registry is just a list of all controllers that have been imported / loaded in the current project.
-To register a class to act as a controller, you can inherit from the pybald.core.Controller class.
+To register a class to act as a controller, you can inherit from the pybald.core.controllers.Controller class.
 Inheriting from this class will automatically register the class as a controller.

 .. code-block:: pycon